 Investors active in Cicero often also work in Berwyn, Stickney, Austin.

-Cicero investor financing FAQ
+Cicero investor FAQ

 Yes.
 Cicero is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.